Haloacetate dehalogenase

 Thus, the two substrates of this enzyme are haloacetate and H_{2}O, whereas its two products are glycolate and halide.
-For examples, in the case of fluoroacetate in will produce glycolate and fluoride.
+For example, in the case of fluoroacetate it will produce glycolate and fluoride.

 This enzyme belongs to the family of hydrolases, one of the largest known enzyme families comprising approximately 1% of the genes in the human genome, exists as a homodimer, and acts specifically on halide bonds in carbon-halide compounds.
 The systematic name of this enzyme class is haloacetate halidohydrolase.
 This enzyme is also called monohaloacetate dehalogenase and fluoroacetate dehalogenase.
 This enzyme participates in gamma-hexachlorocyclohexane degradation and 1,2-dichloroethane degradation.

 Reactions

 Haloacetate dehalogenase is unique because it catalyzes the cleavage of the remarkably stable carbon–fluorine bond of a fluorinated aliphatic compound.
 In the reaction of L-2-haloacid dehalogenase and fluoroacetate dehalogenase, the carboxylate group performs a nucleophilic attack on the alpha-carbon atom, moving the halogen atom.
 This action is common to haloalkane dehalogenase and 4-chlorobenzoyl-CoA dehalogenase.
 DL-2-Haloacid dehalogenase is unique in that a water molecule directly attacks the substrate, displacing the halogen atom.